Azure/azure-sdk-for-go/sdk/monitor/azquery/MIGRATION.md

 # Guide to migrate from `operationalinsights` and monitor `insights` to `azquery`

-This guide is intended to assist in the migration from the track one legacy modules to the latest releases of the `azquery` module. `azquery` allows users to retrieve log and metric data from Azure Monitor.
+This guide is intended to assist in the migration to the `azquery` module. `azquery` allows users to retrieve log and metric data from Azure Monitor.

 ## Package consolidation

  Azure Monitor allows users to retrieve telemetry data for their Azure resources.
 The main two data catagories for Azure Monitor are [metrics](https://learn.microsoft.com/azure/azure-monitor/essentials/data-platform-metrics) and [logs](https://learn.microsoft.com/azure/azure-monitor/logs/data-platform-logs).

  There have been a number of [terminology](https://learn.microsoft.com/azure/azure-monitor/terminology) changes for Azure Monitor over the years which resulted in the operations being spread over multiple packages.
-For Go, metrics methods were contained in `azure-sdk-for-go/services/preview/monitor/mgmt/<version-number>/insights` and logs methods resided in `azure-sdk-for-go/services/operationalinsights/v1/operationalinsights`.
+For Go, metrics methods were contained in `github.com/Azure/azure-sdk-for-go/services/preview/monitor/mgmt/<version-number>/insights` and logs methods resided in `github.com/Azure/azure-sdk-for-go/services/operationalinsights/v1/operationalinsights`.

 The new `azquery` module condenses metrics and logs functionality into one package for simpler access.
 The `azquery` module contains two clients: LogsClient and MetricsClient.